Binary Search Tree in Action (Basic Operations)

 TreeNode minNode = getMin(root.right);

-// replace root with minNode
+// Replace root with minNode

 root.val = minNode.val;

-// then delete the minNode
+// Delete minNode

 root.right = deleteNode(root.right, minNode.val);